giulong/spectrum/DEV.md

 ## How to build the project

-`mvn clean install -D allTests -fae`
+`mvn clean install -DallTests -DskipSign -fae`

 * the `allTests` property is a shorthand to activate all the profiles needed to run tests on all the browsers.
 It's equivalent to
   run: `mvn clean install -P chrome,firefox,edge -fae`.
+* the `skipSign` skips signing the artifact with a gpg key.
 * the `-fae` option is [Maven's](https://maven.apache.org/ref/3.6.3/maven-embedder/cli.html) shorthand for `--fail-at-end`, needed to always run the `cleanup` module.

 ## Workflow